 In other words, most WordPress programming interface users do not require much stuff that CloudFront has to offer as a facility of prevalent edge location.
 For instance, Amazon CloudFront lets you have additional control over “unnecessary” details, such as HTTP headers & Cache invalidation.
 If you are Somehow one of the WordPress users, you would know how these things don’t matter!

 Therefore, to keep it neat and straightforward, many people like Cloudflare.
-It serves the purpose of making sure your content and the website is safe.
+It serves the purpose of making sure your content and website are safe.

 The Different Set Up Process Of AWS Cloudflare vs. CloudFront